 Visit our online Degree Show galleries to see examples of student work.

-Graduates have gone on to be designers in design consultancies and in-house teams for industry and public authorities; magazine and publication designers; art directors and creative teams in advertising agencies; digital media designers and filmmakers for creative online content.
+Graduates from the course have gone on to work all over the world as designers in studios, design consultancies and in-house teams for industry.
+The skills learned allow our students to enter into a wide variety of roles including branding as designers and strategists; in magazine and publication design; as art directors and within creative teams in advertising agencies; and as digital media designers and filmmakers for creative online content.

 Apply through UCAS.